fanout/websockhop/README.md

 Currently WebSockHop will fail the creation under the following conditions:

+* The browser is very old and does not support WebSockets (e.g., IE < 10)
 * When running on Safari versions before 5.1.4.
 * When running on mobile browsers.